HSP-Studios/BCUA-Remover/README.md

 BCUA Remover is a tool that automates the removal of Blue Coat Unified Agent (BCUA) and its related components from a Windows system.
 This tool is designed for IT administrators and advanced users who need to fully uninstall BCUA, including registry entries, services, files, and processes.

-## Features
-- Checks for administrator privileges and relaunches as admin if needed
-- Deletes BCUA-related registry keys and values (including manual uninstall keys)
-- Searches and removes BCUA entries in HKEY_CLASSES_ROOT and HKLM
-- Terminates BCUA-related processes (`bcua-service.exe`, `bcua-notifier.exe`)
-- Deletes BCUA-related directories and files from ProgramData, Program Files, and System32 drivers
-- Removes Unified Agent entries from the Uninstall registry
-- Prompts the user to restart the computer to complete removal

 ## Usage
 1. **Run as Administrator:**
    - Right-click `main.bat` and select **Run as administrator**.